KrekkieD/buenos-commit-msg/README.md

 Allows customizing the error messages.

-The following errors are specified:
+The following errors are specified and can be overwritten:

 ```
 {